exvertus/thomasflanigan/content/posts/building-with-hugo.md

 ##### Adding Content

-So far I have more of a page than a site though.
-I'll need to add content so the 'About' and 'Blog' menu links will go somewhere.
+My site will need more than a single page, so I'll need to add content so the 'About' and 'Blog' menu links don't 404.
-Adding an about.md file to the root of the content folder will cause hugo to serve a /about/index.html page:
+Adding an about.md file to the root of the content folder will cause hugo to serve an /about/index.html page:

 {{< highlight bash >}}
 tom@ubuntu:~/git/hugo-demo$ hugo new about.md